umigv/documentation/README.md

 Change global option fixed frame to velodyne
 Add pointcloud2

-make sure there is a sensors_scripts folder from sensor_stack in the catkin_ws/src In separate terminal: rviz
+make sure there is a sensors_scripts folder from sensor_stack in the ros2_ws/src In separate terminal: rviz

+SLAM